johnschriner/presentations/Bibliography - Soviet Linguistics.md

 ### Philosophy of Language, Nicholas Yakovlevich Marr, and Marxism
+> Soviet Orientalism and Subaltern Linguistics:: The Rise and Fall of Marr’s Japhetic Theory.
+(2014).
+In The Making of the Humanities, vol. III: The Making of the Modern Humanities (p.
+97).
+Amsterdam: Amsterdam University Press.

+Paper [here](https://github.com/johnschriner/presentations/blob/master/soviet_linguistics_-_papers/Leezenberg%20(2014)%20Soviet%20Orientalism%20and%20Subaltern%20Linguistics.pdf)

 > Murra, J. V. (1951).
 The Soviet linguistic controversy.
 New York: King's Crown.